Bartholomew Roberts: Newfoundland and the Caribbean (June 1720 – April 1721)

 In September 1720, Good Fortune was careened and repaired at the island of Carriacou before being renamed Royal Fortune, the first of several ships to be given this name by Roberts.
 In late September, Royal Fortune and Fortune headed for the island of St. Christopher's and entered Basse Terra Road, flying black flags and with their drummers and trumpeters playing.
 They sailed in among the ships in the Road, all of which promptly struck their flags.
 The next landfall was at the island of St. Bartholomew, where the French governor allowed the pirates to remain for several weeks to carouse.
 By 25 October, they were at sea again off St. Lucia, where they captured up to 15 French and English ships in the next three days.
 Among the captured ships was Greyhound, whose chief mate James Skyrme joined the pirates.
 He later became captain of Roberts' consort, Ranger.

 During this time, Roberts reportedly caught Florimond Hurault de Montigny, the Governor of Martinique, who was sailing aboard a 52-gun French warship.
 The Governor was caught and promptly hanged on the yardarm of his own ship, which the pirates converted into the new Royal Fortune.
-According to Konstam and Rickman, this reported capture was an embellishment by Captain Charles Johnson in his A General History of the Pyrates.
+According to Sanders as well as Konstam and Rickman, this reported capture was an embellishment by Captain Charles Johnson in his A General History of the Pyrates.
+French sources confirm that while Roberts did capture and torture some French officials by pretending to hang them, he in fact released them, and Hurault was not among them.

 By the spring of 1721, Roberts' depredations had almost brought seaborne trade to a standstill in the West Indies.
 Royal Fortune and Good Fortune therefore set sail for West Africa.
 On 18 April, Thomas Anstis, the commander of Good Fortune, left Roberts in the night and continued to raid shipping in the Caribbean, with future captains John Fenn and Brigstock Weaver aboard.
 Royal Fortune continued towards Africa.